samirrhashimov/blink/README.md

 3. Make your changes
 4. Add tests if applicable
 5. Submit a pull request
+## Security
+If you discover a security vulnerability in the project, **do not open a public issue**.
+Instead, submit a private report through the [Security advisories](../../security/advisories) section.

+---

 ## License

-This project is licensed under the AGPLv3 License.
+This project is licensed under the **APGLv3 License**.
+For more details, see the [LICENSE](LICENSE) file.

+---
+## Support

+For issues and questions, please open an issue on GitHub.